online-go/gtp2ogs/docs/INSTALLATION-LINUX.md

 This tutorial uses Ubuntu 20.04.

-Unless specified otherwise, all linux distributions are supported.
+But most linux distributions should be supported.

 ## 1. install node.js and npm